ericjlrichard/eric-richard-abc/README.md

 ## Dependencies

-These should include sass, axios and react-router-dom
+These should include sass, axios and react-router-dom.

 ## .env